UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

         <geographic authority="geonames" valueURI="http://sws.geonames.org/4178924/about.rdf">Yulee Sugar Mill Ruins Historic State Park</geographic>
     </subject>

 Regardless of URI placement, we will map the values the same.
-Note that if the geographic term includes coordinates and a geonames URI, we will drop the coordinates.
+Note that if the :code:`geographic` term includes coordinates and a :code:`geonames` URI, we will drop the coordinates.
 More information on this is given in the Coordinates section following this section.
 Below is the decision for webster:1127.

 .. code-block:: turtle